One of my favorite things to include in any bouquet is some kind of edible ingredient, and the more recognizable the better.

 For kitchen use, harvest tender leaves, but for design, wait to harvest until stems begin to toughen and firm, or as soon as flowers begin to form.

-‘Aromatto’ is a handsome variety that features tall, deep purple stems, glossy bicolor plum-veined leaves, and brilliant amethyst flower spikes.
+‘Aromatto’ (pictured above, right) is a handsome variety that features tall, deep purple stems, glossy bicolor plum-veined leaves, and brilliant amethyst flower spikes.
 The aromatic foliage is a spicy combination of licorice and mint.
 Your summer and fall bouquets will never be the same with this growing in the garden.

-The unforgettable scent of ‘Cinnamon’, a long-time favorite of mine, makes it a wonderful addition to summer bouquets.
+The unforgettable scent of ‘Cinnamon’ (pictured above, left), a longtime favorite of mine, makes it a wonderful addition to summer bouquets.
 This lovely variety features dark purple flowers atop green leaves and chocolate-colored stems.

 Dill is a kitchen garden favorite for pickling and canning.
 Any combination of fresh garden vegetables, marinated in the refrigerator for a few hours in vinegar with dill foliage and florets, makes a wonderful summer side dish.

 Start dill seed indoors in trays 4 weeks before last frost; gently transplant out after all danger of frost has passed.
-Dill can also be direct seeded into the garden after danger of frost.
+Dill can also be direct-seeded into the garden after danger of frost has passed.
 Provide support so stems don’t topple.
 For an extended harvest, sow two to three successions.

-‘Bouquet’ is an early-maturing dill variety that produces tall stems loaded with large chartreuse umbels.
-This plant is super versatile and makes a wonderful addition to summer bouquets.
+‘Bouquet’ (pictured above) is an early-maturing dill variety that produces tall stems loaded with large chartreuse umbels.
+This plant is extremely versatile and makes a wonderful addition to summer bouquets.
 It’s fragrant and easy to grow.

 For bouquets, harvest when umbels are fully open and bright yellow-green, and remove some of the fernlike foliage near the base of the stem.
-Expect a vase life of 10 days.
+Expect a vase life of 7 to 10 days.

 Glowing green stems are topped with fragrant, airy white blossoms that leave behind fluffy green seed heads that make an amazing addition to any arrangement.
 Greek oregano is a must-grow for market bouquets.
 The fragrant flowers are also well-loved by pollinators.
-If seed is sown early enough, this perennial will flower the first year from seed.
+If seed is sown early enough, this perennial will flower the first year.

 For design, harvest at any stage, whether in flower or when seed heads have formed.
 Expect a vase life of 7 to 10 days.

-Caramel Apple Mix includes brilliant Granny Smith green and rich chocolaty crimson.
-‘Ruby Gold’ was shared with us by Frank Morton at Wild Garden Seed.
-Its eye-catching foliage is a glowing acid-green, and stalks are streaked with cranberry.
+Caramel Apple Mix (pictured above, left) includes brilliant Granny Smith green and rich chocolaty crimson.
+‘Ruby Gold’ (pictured above, right) was shared with us by Frank Morton at Wild Garden Seed.
+Its eye-catching foliage is a glowing acid green, and stalks are streaked with cranberry.
 Seeds are a blend of dusty rose and sunbleached moss.

 Freeze seed for 2 to 3 weeks before sowing to speed up germination.
 Sow indoors 4 weeks before last frost.
-Sow seeds shallowly or cover lightly, as light is required for germination.
+Sow seeds shallowly or cover lightly because light is required for germination.

-This superb scented foliage is a great choice for floral design from mid-summer through autumn.
-Harvest when foliage has become thick and stems are woody, or any time after a flower spike begins to emerge.
-Expect a vase life of 10 to 14 days with preservative.
+This superb scented foliage is a great choice for floral design from midsummer through autumn.
+Harvest when foliage has become thick and stems are woody or any time after a flower spike begins to emerge.
+Expect a vase life of 7 to 14 days with preservative.

 You might be surprised by the number of edible flowers you can grow.
 These make beautiful garnishes and add earthy, nutty, unusual flavors and great texture to salads and other dishes.
 Here are some of my favorites.